-As Vegans We Should Be Supporting Organic Farming
+As Vegans, We Should Be Supporting Organic Farming.

 Before we start, I want to bring up the topic of organic food.
 It’s been proven that organic produce is less toxic for us and the environment.
-As vegans, we should be encouraging organic farming as it’s part of how the eco system works.
-Yes you’ll have bugs that come and munch on the food but spraying it with a natural pesticide rather than a chemical one is much safer and more sustainable.
+As vegans, we should be encouraging organic farming as it’s part of how the ecosystem works.
+Yes, you’ll have bugs that come and munch on the food but spraying it with a natural pesticide rather than a chemical one is much safer and more sustainable.
 Rather than killing them, it turns them off wanting to come near the plant.

-I know that on a bigger scale that’s almost impossible to have such time consuming and restrictive growing methods, but using organic methods does help to not pollute the soil and water that insects and animals consume.
+I know that on a bigger scale that’s almost impossible to have such time consuming and restrictive growing methods, but using organic methods does help not to pollute the soil and water that insects and animals consume.
 We should take care of them just as well as we would ourselves.
 They deserve to have access to toxic free bare necessities.

-The following products are what I have in my kitchen and even though I never used the other 12 items that I am telling you to move on from, I know that many people don’t even realise they may have some healthier alternatives out there.
+The following products are what I have in my kitchen, and even though I never used the other 12 items that I am telling you to move on from, I know that many people don’t even realise they may have some healthier alternatives out there.

 8 Easy Swaps In The Kitchen